KaeptnBalu/Arduino_Spot_Welder_V2/README.md

-This is the new Version of the Arduino Spot Welder
+This is the new Version of the Arduino Spot Welder.
+The previous version can be found here https://github.com/KaeptnBalu/Arduino_Spot_Welder

 An Arduino based Spot Welder for battery welding http://www.instructables.com/id/DIY-Arduino-Battery-Spot-Welder/